AdobeDocs/campaign-classic.en/help/web/using/creating-a-new-web-application.md

 ---
 product: campaign
-title: Creating a new web application
+title: Create a new web application
-description: Creating a new web application
+description: Create a new web application
-audience: web
-content-type: reference
-topic-tags: web-applications
+feature: Web Apps
 exl-id: 5ccf5a21-48aa-4c0d-8cc8-457eb07d9f74
 ---
 # Create a new web application{#creating-a-new-web-application}